 Aiko makes a joke out of their names by saying she thought that it stood for ‘sukuyounonai oboke sanbaka,’ which translates to ‘three worthless idiots.’
 In the dub, she does the same thing but says they’re ‘stupid, obnoxious and smelly.’
 I will give them props for actually adapting this as much as they could.

 Wait, so Dorie says ‘Ah, it’s you!’ and nearly gets sent to the principal.
 These boys disrupt class, make fun of Mirabelle’s name, where she comes from and her accent.
 She retaliates by calling them stupid, obnoxious and smelly.
 And the teacher just laughs and brushes it off like nothing?
+But Dorie says one innocent thing and nearly gets sent to the principal?
 Does she just have it in for Dorie?
 What the hell?

 The dub teacher is seriously telling Mirabelle to share her favorite crayon color?
 Is this pre-k?